The Science and Tech

 Digital detective work

-The Oracle also involves various forms of cyber-sleuthing in the hunt for the Delphians.
-One concept that crops up is that of zero-day attacks—basically newly discovered, still secret hacks.
+The Oracle involves various forms of cyber-sleuthing in the hunt for the Delphians.
+One key concept are zero-day attacks: previously unknown hacks.
 A good and accessible (if slightly dated) starting point for learning about them is:

 L. Bilge and T. Dumitras.
 Before we knew it: an empirical study of zero-day attacks in the real world.
 In ACM CCS, 2012.